 The Inclusion Program is designed to help preschool and child care providers support children ages birth to 5 with developmental delays or disabilities in the classroom.
 With training, preschool and child care providers find they are better prepared and equipped to serve all children, not simply those who are typically developing or just those with special needs.

 How does the program work?

-Parents of children with special needs can contact the Inclusion Program for resources and support in enrolling their child with a Quality First provider who is committed to supporting children with developmental delays.
+Parents of children with special needs can contact the Inclusion Program for technical assistance in enrolling their child with a Quality First provider who is committed to supporting children with developmental delays.
 The program is funded in Phoenix North, Phoenix South and Northwest Maricopa regions and offers strategies and support to teachers and caregivers to help individual children with special needs be successful in their early care and education setting.

 Coaching and training

-At enrolled preschools or child care centers, an inclusion coach with early childhood and special needs expertise provides weekly coaching and training to assist with issues such as:
+At enrolled preschools or child care centers, an inclusion coach with early childhood and special needs expertise provides coaching and training to assist with issues such as: